kckrinke/tailsclock/README.md

 This project is a simple GNOME panel applet for displaying the date and time.
 There are very few configurable options, no weather reports or other fanciness.
-The only configurable option at this time is the Time Zone.
-Users can left- click on the applet, select the Preferences option and change the Time Zone from there.
-That option is system-independent and is intended to allow the user to view the time in a different Time Zone than the system settings.
+Users can right-click on the applet, select the Preferences option and change the Time Zone along with a few other general options from there.
+The timezone is system-independent and is intended to allow the user to view the time in a different Time Zone than the system settings.

 ## Purpose ##